-We are constantly updating the VCAT website to make sure the widest possible audience, including readers using assistive technology or accessibility features can find the information they need.
+We are constantly updating the VCAT website to make sure the widest possible audience can find the information they need, including readers using assistive technology or accessibility features.

-Our aim is for the site to be accessible in line with W3C's Web Content Accessibility Guidelines (WCAG) 2.0 at Level AA.
+We strive to make the website accessible in line with W3C's Web Content Accessibility Guidelines (WCAG) 2.0 at Level AA.

-We will continue to monitor and improve the site's compliance with these standards and the Victorian Government Websites Principles and Requirements.
+We will continue to monitor and improve the site's compliance with these standards and the Victorian Government's digital standards

 We have also provided some general information about VCAT in a selection of languages.
 These pages can be read aloud in the language of the text (except Farsi and Vietnamese, as our text-to-voice technology does not currently have language codes for these).